jealous/stockstats/README.md

 #### SMMA - Smoothed Moving Average

-It takes two parameters, column and window.
+It requires column and window.

 For example, use `df['close_7_smma']` to retrieve the 7 periods smoothed moving average of the close price.